Processing

 ---|---|---|

-mode | Mode | Tab selection between "Parser" and "Stringify" modes.
+mode | Mode | The tab selection between "Parser" and "Stringify" modes.
 "Stringify" converts input to a string instead of using a template. |

-pattern | Template | Template for formatting using variables in curly brackets.
+pattern | Template | The template for formatting using variables in curly brackets.
 For DataFrames, use column names, such as Name: {Name} .
 For Data objects, use {text} . |

-input_data | Data or DataFrame | The input to parse - accepts either a DataFrame or Data object. |
+input_data | Data or DataFrame | The input to parse.
+Accepts either a DataFrame or Data object. |

-sep | Separator | String used to separate rows/items.
-Default: newline. |
+sep | Separator | The string used to separate rows or items.
+The default is a newline. |

-clean_data | Clean Data | When stringify is enabled, cleans data by removing empty rows and lines. |
+clean_data | Clean Data | When stringify is enabled, this option cleans data by removing empty rows and lines. |

 Outputs